Want inspiration for your company’s 404 page? Join me as I look at the coolest and most creative 404 pages around!

 Amazon sells millions of products, so it’s likely that you’ll experience a 404 page at some point in time.

 This page is clear and advises visitors to go back to the homepage or search for what they need.
-This does the job, but it would have been good to see some links to product categories as well.

 Alternatively, visitors can check out the ‘meet the dogs of Amazon’ page, which has lots of cool photos of Amazon employees’ dogs, cats, and other adorable pets.